Viscacha-Ecosystem/Viscacha-rs/README.md

 # Persistent — state survives restarts
 ./target/release/viscacha jobs.db

-# In-memory — useful for testing
+# In memory — useful for testing
 ./target/release/viscacha

 # Custom bind address
 ./target/release/viscacha jobs.db 0.0.0.0:9000
 ```

-The server prints the address it is listening on and is ready immediately.
+The server prints the address it is listening on and is ready immediately!

 ### Use with Python